Imbolc 2023: Honoring the Pagan Blessings of Midwinter

 One of the best ways to celebrate Pagan holidays is by mirroring Nature around us.
 In my area, the earth is slowly returning to life, so my Imbolc celebrations reflect that.
 I encourage you to pause and reflect on how you can mirror Nature in your area or climate.

 Many Pagans celebrate Imbolc by cleaning their homes thoroughly on February 1st.
 This is to rid your home of any negative energy that has built up inside their home during Winter.
 It also brings in the Imbolc themes of transformations, purification, and fresh beginnings.

 On January 31st, many pagans clean out their fireplaces to prepare for the fire they light on Imbolc.
 Here are a few other ways you can celebrate Imbolc.

 Make a Dream Sachet

 These are lovely to place beneath your pillow and can be a fun craft project.
 Use herbs that correspond with any dreams, messages, protections, or intentions you have.
-You can add a note as well reaching out to your ancestors or spirit guides asking for a message in your dreams.
+You can add a note and reach out to your ancestors or spirit guides, asking for a message in your dreams.
 Really get creative with it!

 Plan your garden